 “When I bought my house,” Geller remembers, “I accumulated a ton of credit card debt for construction-related purchases.
 I noticed that, when paying the minimum payment, most of my payment was going toward the interest, but the actual debt was not going down much.”

-When you only make minimum payments every month, it’s a sure way to see your debt snowball and spin out of control.
-If you carry a balance from month to month, remember to always pay as much as you can, Geller advises.
+When you only make minimum payments every month, it’s a sure-fire way to see your debt snowball and spin out of control.
+Geller advises that, if you carry a balance from month to month, remember to always pay as much as you can.
 Whatever you can afford to pay beyond the minimum may save you thousands in the long run.

 The way out of debt

 At some point, Geller felt he couldn’t ignore his mounting credit card debt any longer.
 He started looking for a way to end that situation once and for all, and that’s when he found the Citi Diamond Preferred.
-At the time, its introductory APR offer was for 18 months—but that was all he needed.
+At the time, its introductory APR offer for balance transfers was for 18 months — but that was all he needed.

 “I finally got an opportunity to really knock down the credit card balance interest-free,” says Geller.
 “And I wasn’t going to blow it.
 I liked the Citi Diamond Preferred because my payments fully went toward paying down the actual debt.
 I was finally able to tackle my credit card debt, and it was a lifesaver!”